 Step 4: Update Your Automatic Payments and Direct Deposits.

 The fourth step is to update the bank account information connected to your current automatic payments and deposits.
-If you opened a checking account, wait until you receive your debit card in the mail to continue with this step.
+If you opened a checking account, wait until you have received your debit card in the mail to continue with this step.

 A few other housekeeping tasks as your transition to your new account: